Documentation

 Section 9

-What Is the Pentest Agent?
+What Is the Recon Agent?

 🚨 Pro feature only.
 You must have authorisation to test any target.
 Scanning systems you do not own or have not been authorised to test is illegal in most jurisdictions.